Home / Coffee knowledge / Is coffee from commercial bean-to-cup machines bad?!

 1. Basic sensory training for a person responsible for coffee in the business

-2. Purchase of a good fully automatic coffee machine
+2. Purchase of a good bean-to-cup machine

 3. Use of good coffee beans